theodoremoreland/OrderDashboard/README.md

 Ranges display on a conveyor that stops moving when you hover over it.

-- Top 5 Longest streak without purchases (x)
+- Top 5 Longest streak without purchases
 - Top 5 Longest purchase streaks

 # Lists